zweilosec/zweilosec.github.io/_posts/tips-n-tricks/2021-04-29-execute-in-memory.md

 mount -l find / -path “$HOME” -prune -o -path “/proc” -prune -o \( ! -type l \) \( -user `id -u` -perm -u=w  -o -group `id -g` -perm -g=w  -o -perm -o=w \) -ls 2>/dev/null
 ```

 Say you have written the simple enumeration script above that you have saved to your machine, but you want to execute it on the victim's machine.
-Or, you have downloaded one of the more popular enumeration scripts such as [LinEnum.sh](https://github.com/rebootuser/LinEnum) or [LinPEAS.sh](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS.)
+Or, you have downloaded one of the more popular enumeration scripts such as [LinEnum.sh](https://github.com/rebootuser/LinEnum) or [LinPEAS.sh](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS).
+How do you do this without leaving behind obvious evidence that you were there?

 ## /dev/shm

-It is recommended to use the directory `/dev/shm` to work out of to avoid writing files to the disk.
+First of all, I recommend to use the directory `/dev/shm` to work out of to avoid writing files to the disk.
 This is a virtual directory that only exists in memory.
 Any files left behind here will be wiped when the system shuts down or restarts.

 ```bash
 cd /dev/shm